nationalarchives/tdr-scripts/terraform/restore-database/README.md

 **Important Note**: restore-database uses v1.9.8 of Terraform.
 Ensure that Terraform v1.9.8 is installed before proceeding.
 Also ensure you have valid aws credentials.
 You should use intg,staging or prod account credentials.

 1. Set the relevant environment variables:
+   * Update your AWS credentials with credentials for the TDR environment you are restoring the DB in.
    * `export TF_VAR_database=consignmentapi` or `export TF_VAR_database=keycloak`
    * `export DB_NO_DASH=$(echo $TF_VAR_database | sed  's/-//g')` (helper variable as some fields need `consignmentapi` and some need `consignment-api)
    * `export TF_VAR_tdr_account_number=xxxxxxxxxxx`